 That same set of data also enables managers to discover where there are gaps in the content portfolio.
 For instance, they may learn that a “financial services” case study is shared extensively with manufacturers.
 Maybe a new manufacturer case study would be a good item to build next.

-When sales teams have great, useful content they are radially more effective.
+When sales teams have great, useful content, they are more effective.
 Sales enablement and marketing groups can produce more and better content by following this simple content lifecycle.